NickGrunert/master-thesis/modules/00_data.typ

       label: <fig:input:heatmaps>,
     )

-    @fig:input:heatmaps displays the geometries in question as a heatmap.
-The building area is shown in the first heatmap, the bounding box area is displayed in the second, the ratio between the two is shown in the third and the number of building parts is shown in the fourth row.
-    The presence of an excessively large area is often indicative of unnecessary complexity.

     The presence of a large bounding box in and of itself does not pose a problem; a large building will naturally have a large bounding box.
     However, the ratio between these two metrics has been demonstrated to serve as an indicator of potentially problematic buildings, as structures with a low ratio are generally considered undesirable, as they do not serve as effective exemplars.

-    Next, @fig:input:statistics lays down the statistics over the identified relevant data, showing the distribution as bar plots as well as line plots with median and mean values.
-    Note that the plots do not show 7%, 11% and 12% of the values for overlapping building parts, area and bounding box area respectively for better visualisation.
-    The differences between median and mean are particularly striking.
-    It is normally expected that the data for each of the graphs will be approximately normally distributed.
-    The observed discrepancies between median and mean can be attributed to errors in the data.

     #subpar.grid(
       columns: 2,